Diagnosing and Preventing Instabilities in Recurrent Video Processing: Stability in recurrent video processing

-Computing the Spatio-Temporal Receptive Field (STRF) of a given model can then be used as a diagnostic tool for its stability, and we observe two possible behaviours. \begin{itemize} \item \textbf{The STRF is not temporally bounded.} Input frames in the distant past have an effect on $p$ and output frames in the distant future diverge (see Figure~\ref{unstable-STRF}).
-The input sequence $X$ constitutes an unstable sequence and we can conclude with certainty that the model is unstable. \item \textbf{The STRF is temporally bounded.} Input frames in the distant past have no effect on $p$ and output frames in the distant future remain unaffected (see Figure~\ref{stable-STRF}).
-No unstable sequence has been found and we can conclude with reasonable confidence that the model is stable. \end{itemize} Running the model on 2h30m of video (random search) and computing the STRF (gradient descent search) cannot constitute formal proofs of stability, but we show in the experimental section that they give consistent answers on the stability of various models.
-STRFs also help visualize the temporal window of influence of a model, or how long information can stay in memory, and therefore illustrates the relationship between stability and memory in RNNs.
+As discussed before, neither running the model on hours of video data (random search) nor computing the TRF (gradient descent search) can guarantee stability with certainty, but we show in the experimental section that the two tests give consistent answers on the stability of various models---providing positive evidence that they are able to identify stable models correctly.
+TRFs also help visualize the temporal window of influence of a model, or how long information can stay in memory, and therefore illustrates the relationship between stability and memory in RNNs.